adammiller1/architecture-center/docs/anti-patterns/busy-database/index.md

 This antipattern typically occurs because:

 - The database is viewed as a service rather than a repository.
 An application might use the database server to format data (for example, converting to XML), manipulate string data, or perform complex calculations.

-- The expects queries to return results that can be displayed directly.
+- Developers attempted to write queries whose results can be displayed directly.
 This might involve combining fields, or formatting dates, times, currency, and numeric values according to locale.
 - Developers were trying to correct the [Extraneous Fetching][ExtraneousFetching] antipattern by pushing computations to the database.

-- An application uses stored procedures encapsulate business logic, because they are considered easier to maintain and update.
+- Stored procedures are being used to encapsulate business logic, perhaps because they are considered easier to maintain and update.

-The following example retrieves the 20 most valuable orders for a specified sales territory and format the results as XML.
+The following example retrieves the 20 most valuable orders for a specified sales territory and formats the results as XML.
 It uses Transact-SQL functions to parse the data and convert the results to XML.
 You can find the complete sample [here][sample-app].

 ```SQL